 It is imperative that the Project residents receive a consistent and seamless on-campus living experience regardless of the housing facility at Shepherd.
 To deliver this consistent brand, it is critical that the level of residence life, operations, and maintenance is “high quality” for the Project.
 In order to deliver a unified student experience for all on-campus residents, regardless of where a student resides, the University desires to maintain responsibility for all management services.
 However, depending on the proposed deal structure, the University is willing to allow Developers to submit proposal options indicating if they would prefer to manage the operations (excludes residence life) and maintenance portions of the Project.

-If services are to be delivered by the University, cost assumptions to be included in the Developer’s pro forma submission is provided in Appendix D. Appendix D can be downloaded at the following link: www.shepherd.edu/procurement-current-bids
+If services are to be delivered by the University, cost assumptions to be included in the Developer’s pro- forma submission is provided in Appendix D. Appendix D can be downloaded at the following link: www.shepherd.edu/procurement-current-bids

 If services are to be delivered by the Developer or third-party operator, the University will work with the Developer to develop an agreement (Management Agreement) to clearly delineate the responsibilities within and around the Project.